Cancer and COVID-19

 Australia’s COVID-19 vaccination roll out is underway which has raised questions for people affected by cancer.

-Both of the available COVID-19 vaccines (Pfizer and AstraZeneca) have passed Australia’s Therapeutic Goods Administration’s assessment and approval processes that assess vaccine safety, quality and effectiveness.
+Both of the available COVID-19 vaccines (Pfizer and AstraZeneca) have passed Australia’s Therapeutic Goods Administration’s (TGA) assessment and approval processes that assess vaccine safety, quality and effectiveness.
+Moderna has also been approved by the TGA and will likely become available late 2021.

 The COVID-19 vaccines have not been studied specifically in patients with cancer.
 As such, how your immune system responds may be influenced by your general health and your cancer treatment.
 Some types of cancer and their treatment can increase the risk of catching COVID-19 and of poorer impacts to treatment and recovery.
 Therefore, vaccination against COVID-19 is highly recommended, as long as you do not have a serious allergy to any components of the vaccine.